fairos-hep/fairos-hep.github.io/pages/publications/all.md

 ## Prior or related publications

-For reference we also include some links to important prior and related work done by research groups involved with IRIS-HEP, even if not funded through IRIS-HEP.
+For reference we also include some links to important prior and related work done by research groups involved with FAIROS-HEP, even if not funded through FAIROS-HEP.

 <ul>
   {% for pub in sorted_publications %}